Custom Medical Sensor Design for Their Environment: 2 Checklists

-Medical sensor design
+Medical sensor design isn’t all that different.

-[Checklist 1] Environmental Factors to Weigh in Medical Sensor Design
+Checklist 1: Environmental Factors to Weigh in Medical Sensor Design

 In patient care, sensors face some of the hardest environments to operate in.